12 best patch management software and tools for 2024 software patch

 With both approaches at their disposal, IT professionals sometimes have to decide which one is best for solving a given problem.
 For example, they could go to the software vendor to download and apply a patch to close a security gap, or they could close or limit access to the system using network access control or role-based access control (RBAC) -- a vulnerability management approach.

-However, a patch management system will not be able to tell you if there's a vulnerability in a piece of software, but the vulnerability management system will, Skeens said.
+A patch management system will not be able to tell you if there's a vulnerability in a piece of software, but the vulnerability management system will, according to Skeens.
 A patch management system will also notify IT that it is running three versions behind on a software system and needs to update it, he said.

-Where they overlap is in using a patch management system to implement patches that the vulnerability management tool identified, Skeens said.
+Where they overlap is in using a patch management system to implement patches to address issues that the vulnerability management tool identified, he said.

 "You're not typically going to find a vulnerability management system that's all-in-one, meaning it won't patch the systems for you, only report on what it found," he said.
 "Then you need to leverage a patch management system to apply the patches."

-This is why it is important to have a strong patch management process, Skeens noted, "because if you find 40 vulnerabilities, you need to have a process to determine which you apply first and then what machines do you apply [the patches] to."
+This is why it is important to have a strong patch management process.
+"If you find 40 vulnerabilities, you need to have a process to determine which you apply first and then what machines do you apply [the patches] to," Skeens said.

 Best practices for vulnerability and patch management

-A foundational best practice is for organizations to understand that vulnerability and patch management are very much intertwined and must be overseen by the security team that is responsible for the end-to-end resolution, according to Livne.
+• Understand that vulnerability and patch management are very much intertwined.
+Both must be overseen by the security team that is responsible for end-to-end remediation of vulnerabilities.

-Using the same product to detect, prioritize and remediate a vulnerability reduces the manual work required and allows both the IT and security teams to focus on the fix itself, he said.
+• Use the same product to detect, prioritize and remediate a vulnerability.
+This reduces the manual work required and allows both the IT and security teams to focus on the fix itself, Livne said.

-1. Scan daily.
-Ideally, the process will employ automated Software agents to enable real-time visibility into an organization's vulnerabilities.
+• Scan daily.
+Ideally, the process will employ automated software agents to enable real-time visibility into an organization's vulnerabilities.

-For organizations to achieve success in their security posture, they must recognize that vulnerability management and patch management practices have similarities and complement one another, but ultimately are different, Livne said.
-"One cannot and does not supplement the other; they are two pieces to a whole process," he said.
+For organizations to achieve success in their security posture, they must recognize that vulnerability management and patch management practices have similarities and complement one another, but ultimately, are different, Livne said.
+"One cannot and does not supplement the other.
+They are two pieces to a whole process."

 Next Steps